 Make a bone broth if you want a parrot to benefit from all 20 amino acids, including the 9 essentials (histidine, isoleucine, leucine, lysine, methionine, phenylalanine, threonine, tryptophan, and valine).

-Bone broth can benefit parrots’ digestive health, immune system, and skeleton.
+Bone broth can benefit digestive health, the immune system, and the skeleton.
 It can also detoxify the liver.
 If a parrot hasn’t drunk for 24+ hours, the high water content can be a lifesaver.

 Points To Remember

-According to Springer Link, parrots have dietary plasticity, which means they can adapt to changing diets relatively well.
+According to Springer Link, parrots have dietary plasticity.
+This means they can adapt to changing diets relatively well.
 Of course, adding certain human foods isn’t always advisable.

-Most parrots are omnivorous (eat plants and meat), consuming some animal matter (like insects).
-However, despite being rich in vitamins and minerals, wild parrots don’t eat animal animals’ bones.
+Most parrots are omnivorous, consuming some animal matter (like insects).
+However, despite being high in vitamins and minerals, wild parrots don’t eat animal bones.

-The kea parrot is often observed eating carrion or breaking open the bones to access the nutritious bone marrow within.
-The consumption of bone fragments is an unintended consequence.
+The kea parrot is often observed eating carrion or breaking open bones to access the nutritious bone marrow within.
+Consuming bone fragments is an unintended consequence.

 Pecking or chewing at a bone can be fun and prevent unwanted beak overgrowth.
-Giving parrots bones carries risk, but raw bones are less likely to fragment than cooked bones.
+However, giving parrots bones carries risk, but raw bones are less likely to fragment than cooked bones.